JafarDakhan/Render/README.md

 ![](https://user-images.githubusercontent.com/88181694/156913186-aaef8017-804b-47c9-8391-af225107908f.png)

 ## Goal
 My initial plan for this project was to develop a complete optimized renderer from scratch only using C language, and without using any libraries.
-But every time I start a project, I just never finish it. so I'm not sure about this one.
+But every time I start a project, I just never finish it. so, I'll leave it like this for now.

 ## Compile